In the USA alone, we consume 1.5 billion snack bars each year.

 If you’re wondering whether it’s safe to eat protein bars during pregnancy you’re certainly not alone.

-But is it safe to eat protein bars during your pregnancy?
+But are they safe to eat during your pregnancy?

 In general yes, just like protein shakes, protein bars are safe for pregnant women to consume.

 But there are a few additional things to consider and try doing, such as:

 - Opt for bars that are relatively low in sugar and have few to no additives.

 - Look for bars with as few ingredients as possible – in general the fewer the ingredients, and the more you recognize the name of these ingredients, the more natural the bar is.